SaltinStillWaters/dataset/docs/_readme.md

+This contains the spacy Docs using:
-this contains the docs from nlp = doc(text) the 'text' pertains to all_transcripts.txt the large model was used to generate it it has been fragmented due to the sheer volume of the all_transcripts.tx
+    nlp = doc(text)
+the 'text' pertains to all_transcripts.txt

+The spacy en_core_web_lg model was used to generate it it has been fragmented due to the sheer volume of the all_transcripts.txt